You’ve got questions, we’ve got answers. Read on!

 What are the rapids on the Colorado River in Grand Canyon rated?

-Most rivers are rated on the International scale of 1 to 6, with a 6 meaning the river is impassable.
-However, the Colorado River through Grand Canyon is one of three rivers in the world rated by individual rapid on a 1 to 10 scale.
-A class 10 rapid is equivalent to a class 5 on the International scale.
+Most rivers are rated on the international scale of 1 to 6, with a 6 meaning the river is impassable.
+However, the Colorado River through the Grand Canyon is one of three rivers in the world rated by individual rapid on a 1 to 10 scale.
+A class 10 rapid in the Grand Canyon is equivalent to a Class 5 on the international scale.

-This system of rating arose from the variety of rapids and volume of water in the canyon.
-Grand canyon rapids are formed in a pool-drop system, which means after every rapid, there is a flat, calm section of water.
-On the 1 to 10 scale, riffles are rated a 1 while more technical rapids in Grand Canyon, like Lava Falls and Crystal, can be rated up to a 10 depending on water level.
-It is important to keep in mind that a higher may mean the rapid is more technical, but it is not an indicator of the rapids “fun level.”
+This system of rating arose from the variety of rapids and the volume of water in the canyon.
+Grand Canyon rapids are formed in a pool-drop system, which means that after every rapid, there is a flat, calm section of water.
+On the 1 to 10 scale, riffles are rated a 1, while more technical rapids in the Grand Canyon (like Lava Falls and Crystal) can be rated up to a 10, depending on the water level.
+It is important to keep in mind that a higher rating may mean the rapid is more technical, but it is not an indicator of the rapid’s “fun level”.
 Rapids with a lower number can be much more fun to blast through!

 What if I can’t swim?